jaffenaegel/ili9341_OPi5plus/README.md

 # ili9341_OPi5plus
 ## Repo for driving the LCD display at around 30FPS on an orange pi 5 plus

 As I scoured the internet to find a way to drive the lcd display on the orangepi 5 plus using SPI.
-I found some repo's but couldn't get them to work on my system (or at least not above 5FPS) so I made my own code based on spidev and wiringPi.
+I found some repo's but couldn't get them to work on my system so I made my own code based on spidev and wiringPi.
 This library can be used in python or in c.

+The only repo that worked for me was this one: https://github.com/sonocotta/ili9341-orangepi-python/tree/master

+However, I did not get the performance I wanted, I could only get up to around 5FPS, so I decided to rewrite it in c in the hope that it would be better.
+The final result reaches around 30FPS.

 ### How to use it
 In order to use this you need to connect your device as such that: